 While perhaps an efficient method for some proficient users, this technology requires consistent manual intervention and will undoubtedly struggle as market conditions shift and staffing changeover occurs.

-With historical data rendered unreliable as a result of the pandemic, rules-based revenue management creates a labyrinth of boundary cases that must be considered when making adjustments to pricing strategy.
+With historical data rendered unreliable due to the pandemic, rules-based revenue management creates a labyrinth of boundary cases that must be considered when adjusting pricing strategy.
 If executed improperly, your hotel’s revenue will be negatively impacted until operators take notice.

 Here’s the difference between a rules-based system and a truly automated revenue management system